 For a brief instant, the planet had turned into a “ring of fire.”

-It turns out, researchers can learn a lot about Venus by observing the arc.
+It turns out that researchers can learn a lot about Venus by observing the arc.
 Indeed, it touches on some of the deepest mysteries of the second planet.

 “We do not understand why our sister planet’s atmosphere evolved to be so different than Earth’s,” explains planetary scientist Thomas Widemann of the Observatoire de Paris.